ArnauMontagud/academic-kickstart/content/home/about.md

 # Biography

-Arnau Montagud completed his BSc in Biology and MSc in Cell Biology by the University of Valencia.
-After participating in Synthetic Biology’s iGEM competition he discovered the use of models in Biology, which pushed him to pursue a PhD in the Department of Applied Mathematics in the Technical University of Valencia.
+I completed my BSc in Biology and MSc in Cell Biology by the University of Valencia.
+After participating in Synthetic Biology’s iGEM competition I discovered the use of models in Biology, which pushed me to pursue a PhD in the Department of Applied Mathematics in the Technical University of Valencia.

-His research on Metabolic Engineering of hydrogen in cyanobacteria led him to be a visiting researcher at Uppsala University, Denmark Technical University and EMBL Heidelberg.
-After graduating, he decided to apply modelling techniques to Cancer and moved to Institut Curie's Systems Biology department where he works as a postdoctoral fellow in data deconvolution and logical models.
+My research on Metabolic Engineering of hydrogen in cyanobacteria led to be a visiting researcher at Uppsala University, Denmark Technical University and EMBL Heidelberg.
+After graduating, I decided to apply modelling techniques to Cancer and moved to Institut Curie's Systems Biology department where I works as a postdoctoral fellow in logical models and data deconvolution and integration.